 - Installment plans: Students who apply and are accepted for a financial aid contract of installments.
 Please ask at the front desk for your financial aid contract.

-- If you cancel more than 4 weeks before your retreat, you’ll receive a full refund.
+- If you cancel more than 4 weeks before your retreat or workshop, you’ll receive a full refund.

-- If you cancel more than 2 weeks before your retreat, we will be happy to refund you minus a cancellation fee of $50.
+- If you cancel more than 2 weeks before your retreat or workshop, we will be happy to refund you minus a cancellation fee of $50.

-- If you cancel less than 2 weeks before your retreat date, there is a cancellation fee of 50% of the total contribution of your stay.
+- If you cancel less than 2 weeks before your retreat date or workshop, there is a cancellation fee of 50% of the total contribution of your stay.

-- If you cancel on or after your retreat date, there is no refund.
+- If you cancel on or after your retreat date or workshop, there is no refund.

 Prerequisites: An open mind and a commitment to positive change are the primary prerequisites for Institute programs.
 Specific prerequisites are noted in individual descriptions.